SOFIA was our observational study and finished recruitment of AKU patients in January 2017.

 What happens next?

 All the samples taken during the SOFIA trial will be analysed and checked for ochronosis.
 They will then be compared against samples taken from 30 healthy volunteers who do not have AKU, in order to show the damage down by the disease.
-The results of SOFIA will be available by the end of 2017.

 DevelopAKUre is a series of major international clinical trials, run by a consortium of 12 European partners.
 It aims to study a potential new drug, called nitisinone, and assess its potential effectiveness in treating the rare disease, alkaptonuria (AKU).